-Chronic regional pain syndrome (CRPS) is a rare, but serious and painful condition that affects the upper or lower extremities.
-An early diagnosis and treatment for complex regional pain syndrome may help improve outcomes.
-At Southern Pain and Spine in Gainesville, Georgia, Ankur Patel, DO, RPH, and the team specialize in diagnosing and treating complex regional pain syndrome.
-If you have severe pain that affects your hands, arms, feet, or legs, request a referral by calling the office or clicking the book online button today.
+Complex regional pain syndrome (CRPS) is a rare but serious and painful condition that affects the upper or lower extremities.
+An early diagnosis and treatment for complex regional pain syndrome may improve outcomes.
+At Southern Pain and Spine in Gainesville, Jasper, Fayetteville, and Athens, Georgia, Ankur Patel, DO, RPH, and the team specialize in diagnosing and treating CRPS.
+If you have severe pain that affects your hands, arms, feet, or legs, call the office nearest you or click the book online button today.

 Complex regional pain syndrome (CRPS) is a pain condition that causes severe, ongoing pain and inflammation following an injury to the arm or leg.
 The pain may be acute or chronic (lasting six or more months).